JohnEBoyBaby/i.Q/README.md

 # i.Q
+TRUTH is
+the WAY
+to LIFE
+with G_D.

 YOU ARE FREE TO USE ANY AND ALL OF THESE AUDIO, IMAGE, VIDEO, BINARY, DATABASE, TEXT SOURCE CODE FILES COMMERCIALLY.

 8‘These people honor me with their lips, but their hearts are far from me.
 9 They worship me in vain; they teach as doctrine the precepts of men.’”
 10 TRUTH called the crowd to Him and said, “Listen and understand.…".